Atlas975/Notes/OperatingSystems/Virtualisation.md

 - Additional redirection may have performance penalties, device drivers commonly support this operation allowing for this to be minimised.
 This is an example of a **Hybrid VMM (Hypervisor + OS)**

 ## Page table virtualisation
-- In a virtual OS, page tables for the guest OS sit on top of page tables for the host OS in a nested structure
+- In a virtual OS,  guest OS page tables sit on top of page tables for the host OS in a nested structure
 - MMUs and processors may support [[Paging#Hierarchical / Multi-level paging|multilevel hierarchies ]] that expands upon the two level paging hierarchy in the host OS to remove the need for nesting

 ![[Pasted image 20230116191712.png|450|450]]